jamesjlinden/GameEngine/README.md

-# OpenGLEngine
+# OgldevTutorial
-Game Engine in C++ using OpenGL for learning and demo purposes
+Following along with OgldevTutorial for OpenGL